darshanwb/OlaMap/README.md

-# Map Features with Ola SDK
+# Map Features with Ola Map SDK

 This README covers various map features using the Ola SDK, including markers, polylines, polygons, and gestures.